BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 Follow the prompts, pressing next and skip in the upper right on the window.

+We using the command line application called Terminal.
 Select the grid of boxes on the bottom of side bar to show applications.
 You can type "terminal" in the search bar at the top, or scroll to find the Terminal application.
 It will open a new window that has the `$` prompt.

 <img src="./figs/jetstream/Fig16.png" width="100%" />